H-Asmaa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Readme file for shell redirections
+This is readme for shell redirections